China Railway comprehensive inspection trains: CRH380AM-0204/CIT500/CRH500

 On December 7, 2010, during the 7th World High-speed Rail Conference held in Beijing, an officer from the CSR Group confirmed that China would perform a high-speed test in 2011 in an attempt to break the then current speed record of 574.8 km/h achieved by French trainset V150.
 This confirmed that CSR was developing the CIT500 (later renamed CRH380AM) trainset.

 On December 22, 2011, the train, officially named "Higher Speed Experimental Train", rolled off the production line.
 It is scheduled to enter testing in the near future.
 The train set is composed of 6 motored cars with a power output of 22800 kW, which results in an extremely high power to weight ratio.

 CRH2J-0205

-CRH2J-0205 is a modified CRH2E.
-Converted from CRH2-139E.
-The train set is painted in an orange livery and is used for inspection work.
+CRH2J-0205 (formerly CRH2-139E) is a 250 km/h high-speed comprehensive inspection train.
+This train was involved in the 2011 Wenzhou train collision as D301.
+Following the incident, the train was converted by the China Railway Corporation into a comprehensive inspection train, becoming CRH2J-0205.
+Under the guise of a major overhaul, it was rebuilt from cars 10 through 13, 15, and 16, and two new cars were constructed.

 CRH380BJ-A-0504

 CR400BF-J-0511

 CR400BF-J-0511 is based on the CR400BF-C which was designed for the Beijing–Zhangjiakou intercity railway.
 The train has its bogies of cars 3 and 6 equipped with eddy current brake.